 The New Standard replaces IAS 18, "Revenue", IAS 11, "Construction Contracts", IFRIC 13, "Customer Loyalty Programs", IFRIC 15, "Agreements for the Construction of Real Estate", IFRIC 18, "Transfers of Assets from Customers" and SIC-31, "Revenue - Barter Transactions Involving Advertising Services".

-The new Standard introduces a five-step model that applies to revenue earned from contracts with customers:
+The New Standard presents a five stage model that will apply to income emerging from contracts with customers.